-(1) For fiscal 2001 and for a portion of fiscal 2002 ended November 3, 2002, we were treated as a Subchapter S corporation for federal income tax purposes and, as a result, we were exempt from paying federal and state income taxes for those periods.
-As a result, our results of operations for fiscal 2001 do not reflect any provision for income taxes and our provision for income taxes
+(1) For a portion of fiscal 2002 ended November 3, 2002, we were treated as a Subchapter S corporation for federal income tax purposes and, as a result, we were exempt from paying federal and state income taxes for those periods.
+As a result, our provision for income taxes for fiscal 2002 reflects a provision for only the last two months of fiscal 2002.
+Accordingly, our provision for income taxes and our total and per share net income for fiscal 2002 are not comparable to our provision for income taxes and our total and per share net income for the subsequent periods reflected in this table.